 - Adding fresh potting soil

-- Repositioning plants, editing/adding to plant combination, more fresh soil
+- Repositioning plants, updating/adding plants, adding more fresh soil

 - Fertilizing with slow-release, organic nutrients

 Spread out a tarp, drop-cloth, or old shower curtain on the ground.
 If working with a very large pot, carefully lay the container on its side with a towel or cardboard to protect it, loosen root ball from sides of pot with hori hori knife, spade, or other tool, and tip pot or pull gently on a strong, woody part to remove plants; use a trowel to coax out the root ball if it doesn’t come out easily.

 Remove Old Soil

 Soil particles decompose over time, causing compaction and making it harder to absorb water.
 Set the plants aside in the shade and continue to empty all or most of the old soil from bottom of pot.
 Check for obstructions to the drain hole; make sure pot can drain.

 Prune Plants & Lightly Trim Roots

 The plants that you have removed will have some old potting soil still stuck around their roots.
 Massage the root ball to loosen and allow as much soil to fall away as does naturally.
 Inspect the root ball for healthy color and size; if root-bound, score or trim roots to allow them to spread and remove old, damaged, slimy, or discolored roots.
 Trim plant to desired shape and size.
 If container has a combination of plants, separate each plant to inspect them individually.

 Clean & Inspect Container for Cracks